lancachenet/lancachenet.github.io/_docs/index.md

 This should bring up a fully functional LanCache and DNS container, and an SNI Proxy to handle passthrough of https traffic.

 ## More Detail

+When you edit the .env file most users are going to need to make the following changes:
+* LANCACHE_IP should be set to the ip address that you wish your DNS to hand out for your cache container.
+In normal operation this would be the ip of the box running your cache.
+* DNS_BIND_IP can be commented out in a simple setup or you can choose the ip address of your dns container (which could be the same as your lancache ip)
+* CACHE_ROOT is where you want to store the cached data.
+For best practice we recommend a mount point on a separate volume from your OS.
+* CACHE_DISK_SIZE ensure this matches the size of the volume you have the cache root on.
+Remember to leave some space availaible.
+(For very large sizes you should understand what CACHE_MEM_SIZE does)

 If you want to play with advanced installation and further configuration options we recommend starting with the [Installation](/docs/installation/) page.